-Students will learn the principles and processes of the health, medical and human performance sciences in a classroom and lab setting.
+Students will learn the principles and processes of the health, medical and human performance sciences in a classroom and laboratory setting.
 Through the study of basic anatomy, physiology and medical terminology, students will apply core academic and career specific technical skills to explore health related careers in medicine, emergency medicine, nursing, sports medicine, physical therapy, exercise physiology, dietetics/nutrition, medical technical, laboratory sciences, biotechnology, psychology and medical research.
-Guest speakers, job shadowing, "animation clay" labs, clinical activities, and field trips are Integral I components of the course.
-Assorted models, "Interactive Anatomy" computer programs and a synthetic cadaver provide outstanding learning tools. • Students successfully completing Medical and Health Care A, B and C may have the opportunity to earn Articulated College Credit from a post-secondary institution.
+Guest speakers, job shadowing, "animation clay" labs, clinical activities, and field trips are key components of the course.
+Assorted models, "Interactive Anatomy" computer programs and synthetic human body manikins and structures provide outstanding hands-on learning tools. • Students successfully completing Medical and Healthcare Careers A, B and C may have the opportunity to earn Articulated College Credit from a post-secondary institution.
 Please contact the course instructor for more information regarding articulation agreements and participating colleges and universities.
-Advanced Medical and Health Care 7765 Advanced Medical and Health Care A 7766 Advanced Medical and Health Care B 7767 Advanced Medical and Health Care C Grade: 12 Site: Rosemount High School Prerequisite: Medical and Health Care A-C Length: Two Periods, Full Year Recommended
+Advanced Medical and Healthcare Careers 7765 Advanced Medical and Healthcare Careers A 7766 Advanced Medical and Healthcare Careers B 7767 Advanced Medical and Healthcare Careers C Grade: 12 Site: Rosemount High School Prerequisite: Medical and Healthcare Careers A-C Length: Two Periods, Full Year Recommended

-Students will learn and apply the principles and processes of health, medical and human performance sciences in a classroom and lab setting.
-Students will apply core academic and career specific technical skills to explore health-related careers within the individual's selected target careers. • Students successfully completing Advanced Medical and Health Care A, B and C may have the opportunity to earn Articulated College Credit from a post-secondary institution.
+Students will learn and apply the principles and processes of health, medical and human performance sciences in a classroom and laboratory setting.
+Students will apply core academic and career specific technical skills to explore health-related careers within the individual's selected target careers. • Students successfully completing Advanced Medical and Healthcare Careers A, B and C may have the opportunity to earn Articulated College Credit from a post-secondary institution.
 Please contact the course instructor for more information regarding articulation agreements and participating colleges and universities.
-Music Production 1 7768 Music Production 1A 7769 Music Production 1B 7770 Music Production 1C Grade: 11, 12 Site: School of Environmental Studies and Apple Valley High School Prerequisite: None Length: Two Periods, Full Year Recommended
+Certified Nursing Assistant 7743 Certified Nursing Assistant A 7744 Certified Nursing Assistant B 7745 Certified Nursing Assistant C Grade: 11, 12 Site: Rosemount High School & To Be Determined Prerequisite: None Length: Two Periods, One Trimester Certified Nursing Assistants are in high demand and provide an entry into all aspects of health care.
+Through handson and laboratory experience, students will understand the role of a nursing assistant, develop the skills to address patients' basic needs and apply their skills in a clinical setting.
+Students taking this course will take both the written and skills exam to become a Certified Nursing Assistant on the Minnesota Department of Health Nursing Registry. • Students successfully completing Certified Nursing Assistant may have the opportunity to earn college credit from a post-secondary institution.
+Please contact the course instructor for more information.
+Music Production 7768 Music Production A 7769 Music Production B 7770 Music Production C Grade: 11, 12 Site: School of Environmental Studies and Apple Valley High School Prerequisite: None Length: Two Periods, Full Year Recommended